 3) Real Estate: While riskier, surety bond companies may often be willing to accept real estate as collateral.
 The surety bond company essentially puts a lien on the real estate until the bond is exonerated (finished).
 Once the surety bond is exonerated, the surety bond company will file a “Full Reconveyance” which effectively dissolves the lien.

 There are many risk considerations to contemplate when using real estate as collateral.
 For example, who owns the property?
 What is the value of the property?
 How much equity is in the property?
-Are their first loans?
+Are there first loans?
 Second loans?
 Is the property in a Trust?
 Are their legal encumbrances related to the property?
 The answers to all of these questions, and more, will determine the viability of using real estate as collateral.

 4) Retirement plans such as 401K plans, IRA plans.
-The IRS forbids retirement accounts being utilized as collateral.
+The IRS forbids retirement accounts from being utilized as collateral.
 If you want to use retirement funds for collateral, the IRS suggests that you either take a loan from the retirement account or merely withdraw the necessary funds (which may involve an early withdrawal penalty).

 5) Brokerage account (non-retirement).
-Individuals often maintain personal investment accounts that are generally made up of stocks, bonds, mutual funds, ETF’s and similar investments.
+Individuals often maintain personal investment accounts that are generally made up of stocks, bonds, mutual funds, ETF’s, and similar investments.
 Usually, an individual does not want to liquidate these investments, but rather, would like to use the existing investments as collateral for the surety bond.

 Perhaps your financial institution can issue an Irrevocable Letter of Credit (ILOC).
-Or, some financial institutions may allow “securities based lending” whereby they process a loan utilizing your securities as collateral.
+Or, some financial institutions may allow “securities-based lending” whereby they process a loan utilizing your securities as collateral.
 Sometimes this can be finalized in a few days.

 4) Credit Card: In limited situations, some surety bond companies may accept credit cards as collateral.
 By using the credit card method, a “hold” is placed on the credit card; similar to the type of “hold” that a hotel utilizes to hold a reservation.
-The “hold” does not appear on the card holder’s monthly statement, nor is there interest charged to the cardholder.
+The “hold” does not appear on the cardholder’s monthly statement, nor is there interest charged to the cardholder.
 The “hold” can remain in place for months, even years.

 5) Automobiles and other personal effects: Automobiles and personal effects are not acceptable collateral for most serious surety bonds.
 There are multiple pitfalls associated with utilizing personal items as collateral.
 For example, who is responsible for potential damage?
 Where will the personal item be stored?
 What about appraisal disputes?
 Who will pay for storage?
 What if the personal item is stolen?
 Who is the real owner of the personal item?
 In short, personal effects are generally sub-standard collateral.